 Ctrl blog is a participant in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Pages with these types of links are clearly labeled.

 Everything served from this site, with the exception of streaming videos as described above, is loaded over an encrypted connection between your device and the server (HTTPS) providing added protection against surveillance and interference by third-parties.

 Newsletter and your email address

 You can share your email address with Ctrl blog and receive weekly updates in your email inbox.
-Your email address is stored by Ctrl blog exclusively for the purpose of delivering you news about new and updated articles on Ctrl blog.
+Your email address is stored by Ctrl blog exclusively for the purpose of delivering you news and updated articles from Ctrl blog.

 Your email address will be removed from the mailing lists immediately, but it can remain in the delivery queue for up to one day.
 It will remain in the system for up to one month afterwards before its permanently deleted.
 Your email address may remain in backups for an additional 60 days.
 (For a total of 90 days.)